clux/facemaulers/east/irithyll.md

 ### Underdark passage
 Can spot takeover parallel by Zuggtmoy.
 Plus [[koth]]'s domain.

+## Rejected
+### Vampire Vegetarian Plot
+Celerom wants to reform them into vegetarians.
+But they are old fashioned.
+One will not change at all, but the younger ones MIGHT.
+The king COULD betray them and destroy the charm from Celerom to force them out.

+Arklem not concerned with sustainability atm, he's a tactician (happy to let people think this is the real deal).

+S: "i keep saying this, but this is indeed a fresh start for us, to inhabit peacefully without all that judgement from the living."
+E: "well it is nice being actually revered in the city"
+E: "but don't you miss it; the draining from a live one, having their live force flow into you?"
+P: "well, you see, the populus is not going to appreciate such draining in the long run"
+D: "what you need to do is blame it on a night hag, so the population never knows who the real enemy is"
+E: "why are you always using women as your goto-scapegoat?"
+E: "why do you never use a goblins or trolls?"
+D: "well, **shake face** excuse me, it was just the first that came to mind."
+S: "everyone. calm down. have you not eaten in a while? we have company."

+Plot died because Celerom won't return.

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [path-of-suffering]: path-of-suffering "Path of Suffering"
 [arklem]: ../npcs/arklem "Arklem Greeth"
 [celerom]: ../npcs/celerom "Celerum"
 [velddrinnsshar]: velddrinnsshar "V'elddrinnsshar"
+[undying-soul]: ../factions/undying-soul "Undying Soul"
 [penthacoron]: ../planar/penthacoron "Penthacoron"
 [koth]: ../npcs/koth "Koth M'gog"
 [//end]: # "Autogenerated link references"